AlinaWan/SillySealPlusPlus/EULA.md

 * **“Licensor”**, **“Riri”**, **“We”**, or **“Us”** refers to the software owner and licensor of the Software.

 * **“Be a Silly Seal”** refers specifically to the Roblox game located at [https://www.roblox.com/games/71816718496622](https://www.roblox.com/games/71816718496622), and **not to any clones, remakes, or similarly named games**.

+* **“Listing”** refers to the specific product page, storefront entry, SKU, or distribution instance (such as the Gumroad page, official website listing, or license-specific download link) through which the Software was legally obtained or purchased.

 ---